vemulapb/Serverless/Readme.md

 * To perform testing against your deployed function use the Test Invoke tab in the opened Function View window.

-### Here are a few things that have to be done through the Amazon console after the Lambdas have been deployed.
+### Here are a few things that have to be done through the Amazon console after the Lambdas have been deployed:

-* Deploy both the Lambdas.

 * Create an API through the API Gateway for a Post method.
 Setup the trigger to SQSPublisher Lambda